American Dental Association

-The American Dental Association (ADA) is an American professional association established in 1859 which has more than 161,000 members.
-Based in the American Dental Association Building in the Near North Side of Chicago, the ADA is the world's largest and oldest national dental association and promotes good oral health to the public while representing the dental profession.
+The American Dental Association (ADA) is an American professional dental association.
+Established in 1859 and with over 159,000 current members, ADA is the world's largest and oldest national dental association.
+The organization lobbies on behalf of the American dental profession and provides dental accreditation.

-The ADA publishes a monthly journal of dental related articles named the Journal of the American Dental Association.
+The ADA publishes the Journal of the American Dental Association and JADA Foundational Science.

-Overview
+As part of its lobbying efforts, the ADA has sought to restrict non-dentists (such as dental hygienists and dental therapists) from providing basic dental care.
+The organization has played an important role in blocking the inclusion of dental coverage in Medicare.
+The ADA has expressed opposition to the opening of new dental schools or to increasing the number of dentists in the United States, even as the United States trains almost half as many dental students (relative to population) in the 2000s as it did in the 1980s.

+History

 The American Dental Association was founded August 3, 1859, at Niagara Falls, New York, by twenty-six dentists who represented various dental societies in the United States.
-Today, the ADA has more than 152,000 members, 55 constituent (state-territorial) and 545 component (local) dental societies.
-It is the largest and oldest national dental association in the world and is committed to both the public and the dental profession.

 The association has more than 400 employees at its headquarters in Chicago and its office in Washington, D.C.
 The Paffenbarger Research Center (PRC), located on the campus of the National Institute of Standards and Technology (NIST) in Gaithersburg, Maryland, an agency of the American Dental Association Foundation (ADAF) and a Department of the Division of Science.
 PRC scientists conduct basic and applied studies in clinical research, dental chemistry, polymer chemistry and cariology, and are used by of the ADA.

+Historically, the ADA has discriminated against minority dentists and sought to exclude them from its affiliates.
+This discrimination in part prompted the creation of the National Dental Association.
+In 2010, the ADA apologized for its history of racial discrimination.